 - Make your own buckwheat flour by blending raw buckwheat groats to a fine powder.

-- Use buckwheat instead of oats for your morning porridge.
+- Use buckwheat instead of oats for your morning porridge or as part of a breakfast grain bowl.

 - Mix buckwheat groats into a simmering chili to add texture and nutrition.